-4.2 Biodiversity and habitats
+4.1 Biodiversity and habitats

-Avoid and minimise potential adverse effects on native vegetation, listed threatened and migratory species and ecological communities, and habitat for these species, as well as restore and offset residual environmental effects consistent with state and Commonwealth policies.
+Avoid, and where avoidance is not possible, minimise potential adverse effects on native vegetation and animals (particularly listed threatened species and their habitat and listed ecological communities), as well as address offset requirements consistent with state and Commonwealth policies.

-- Direct loss or degredation of native vegetation (including large old trees) and any associated listed threatened flora and fauna species and communities known or likely to occur in or adjacent to the project works. - Direct loss of, or degradation to, habitat for flora and fauna species listed as threatened or migratory under the EPBC Act, FFG Act and/or DELWP advisory lists. - Indirect loss or degredation of vegetation or habitat quality, that may support any listed species or other protected fauna, resulting from hydrological or hydrogeological change, edge effects, habitat fragmentation, loss of connectivity, or other disturbance impacts arising from construction or operation, including noise, vibration and lighting. - Cumulative impacts on biodiversity and habitat with other existing and proposed developments. - The availability of suitable offsets in accordance with guidelines for the loss of native vegetation and habitat for threatened species, ecological communities and migratory species which are listed under the EPBC Act and/or the FFG Act.
+- Direct loss of native vegetation (including large old trees) and any associated listed threatened flora and fauna species and communities known or likely to occur in or adjacent to the project works. - Direct loss of, or degradation to, habitat for flora and fauna species listed as threatened under the EPBC Act, FFG Act and/or DELWP advisory lists, including aquatic species. - Indirect loss of vegetation or decline in habitat quality, that may support any listed species or other protected fauna, resulting from hydrological or hydrogeological change, edge effects, habitat fragmentation, loss of connectivity, or other disturbance impacts arising from construction or operation, including noise, movement, vibration and lighting. - Potential for indirect effects on biodiversity values including but not limited to those effects associated with changes in hydrology (including surface and groundwater changes), water quality